IgorMarinhoArgollo/top-trump/README.md

 :--------------------------------------:|:--------------------------------------:
 ![ScreenShot](./src/images/req.png)     |  ![ScreenShot](./src/images/topTrump.png)

+<br><br>

 ## Used Technologies
   * React
   * React Components
   * HTML
   * CSS
-  * Javacript
+  * Javacript<br><br>

 ## How to use it
   Go to the site, configure your cards with: name, description, attributes, images, rarity, top trump; save them, print the site (the printable area was cofigured to only print the saved cards), cut it from the paper and play with your friends.
-Instructions about how to play can be found in <a href="https://www.wikihow.com/Play-Top-Trumps" target="_blank">INSTRUCTIONS</a>
+Instructions about how to play can be found in <a href="https://www.wikihow.com/Play-Top-Trumps" target="_blank">INSTRUCTIONS</a><br><br>

 ## Run Locally
   ### Requirements: